akeneo/pim-helpcenter/content/md/connectivity/how-to-connect-my-pim-apps.md

 ### Locales

-Thanks to the locales permission, you can configure whether the app will be allowed to update product information for a specific locale or not.
+Thanks to the locales permission, you can configure whether the App will be allowed to update product information for a specific locale or not.

 #### Which level should you give your app?

 - **The Edit level**

-Thanks to that field, you can allow an app to update product data in specific locales.
+Thanks to that field, you can allow an App to update product data in specific locales.

 - **The View level**

-If you only give the `View` level and not the `Edit` one, your app will see product data in the selected locales but won't be able to update it.
+If you only give the `View` level and not the `Edit` one, your App will see product data in the selected locales but won't be able to update it.

 #### Example

-You connect a translation app to translate your product data from French to English and German.
+You connect a translation App to translate your product data from French to English and German.

-If you don't want the app to update the French locale values, you should only give it the `View` permission level.
+If you don't want the App to update the French locale values, you should only give it the `View` permission level.

-Give the `Edit` permission level to both German and English locale for the app to translate and therefore update the values.
+Give the `Edit` permission level to both German and English locale for the App to translate and therefore update the values.

 Here you can see how it would look like in the UI.